pcea03/TestRepo/README.md

 first - git checkout develop
 1. git pull origin develop
-2. git checkout -b YourBranchName checkout -b will create new branch checkout will change your branch Name branch name format - activity number + your nickname Ex: ACT1-CEY
+2. git checkout -b YourBranchName
+    - git checkout -b will create new branch
+    - gitcheckout will change your branch Name branch name format - activity number + your nickname Ex: ACT1-CEY
 4. do your changes
 5. git status - to see changes made